-There may come a time when you need to appoint someone to act on your behalf.
-In such situations, a Power of Attorney (also known as POA), is created.
-When appointed, Power of Attorneys can make decisions regarding your financial, medical or personal affairs.
-You may have discussed a POA with your Wills and estate lawyer while doing your estate planning.
+There may come a time when you need to appoint someone to legally act on your behalf.
+In such situations, a Power of Attorney (also known as POA), can be created.
+When appointed, a Power of Attorney can make decisions regarding your financial, medical or personal affairs.

-To be able to make a POA, you must also have ‘full legal capacity’.
+To be able to create a valid and enforceable Power of Attorney, you must also have ‘full legal capacity’.
 This means you must understand:

 - What you are signing

 - The nature and extent of your estate

 - That the POA will have authority to deal with your financial, medical and personal matters